 Cost: Free

-Frollo is an Australian fintech best known for providing open banking services.
-Frollo offers free and secure synchronisation with your bank accounts, credit cards, loans, superannuation and investments into an interface where you can monitor your spending.
-Frollo also lets you take daily, weekly, and monthly challenges to try and save money.
-Customers can turn on tips and notifications - reminding you of upcoming bills, for example.
+Frollo lets you connect your bank accounts, credit cards, loans, superannuation and investments into a single interface where you can monitor your spending.
+It also lets you take daily, weekly, and monthly challenges to try and save money.
+Customers can turn on tips and notifications - reminding you of upcoming bills is one example that might be pretty useful.

-The budgeting app also has a Financial Passport feature powered by open banking, to give users an overview of their income, expenditure, assets and liabilities for the last twelve months.
+The budgeting app also has a Financial Passport feature that give users an overview of their income, expenditure, assets and liabilities for the past 12 months.
 This can help you to get a better understanding of your financial position and borrowing power.
-You can also share your Financial Passport via PDF.
-This could be useful in some situations, such as meeting with a mortgage broker or financial advisor to make it easier for them to assess your situation.
+You can also share your Financial Passport via PDF which could be useful if you're meeting with a mortgage broker or financial advisor.

 Key features of Frollo: